 Scott joined Spectrum Space in July 2013 and manages all IT related matters such as the website, social media, newsletters and membership.
 He also assists with event management and administration duties.

 Scott sits on the board as Webmaster of WAADF (WA Autism Diagnosticians’ Forum) since 2012.
+After 9 long years with WAADF, Scott is stepping down from his role, though he is continuing to support WAADF until a replacement can be found.

 Scott grew up with autism and previously worked almost 10 years in a library.
 He has studied his Certificate 3 and 4 in IT, and enjoys snooker, reading, movies and supports the West Coast Eagles.